out-fund/website/README.md

 ## Start developing

-Navigate into the site’s directory and start it up.
+Navigate into the site's directory and start it up.

 ```shell
 cd website/